-- (xiv) (a) In my opinion and according to the information and explanations given to me, the Company has an internal audit system which is commensurate with the size and nature of its business as required under the provisions of section 138 of the Act. - (b) I have considered the reports issued by the Internal Auditors of the Company till date for the period under - (xv) According to the information and explanation given to me, the Company has not entered into any non-cash transactions with its directors or persons connected with its directors and accordingly, reporting under clause 3(xv) of the Order with respect to compliance with the provisions of section 192 of the Act are not applicable to the Company. - (xvi)(a) The Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.
+- (xiv) According to the information and explanation given to me, the Company is not required to have internal audit system under Section 138 of the Act.
+Accordingly, reporting under clause 3(xiv) of the Order is not applicable to the Company. - (xv) According to the information and explanation given to me, the Company has not entered into any non-cash transactions with its directors or persons connected with its directors and accordingly, reporting under clause 3(xv) of the Order with respect to compliance with the provisions of section 192 of the Act are not applicable to the Company. - (xvi)(a) The Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.
 Accordingly, reporting under clauses 3(xvi)(a), (b) and (c) of the Order are not applicable to the Company. - (b) Based on the information and explanations given to me and as represented by the management of the Company, the Group (as defined in Core Investment Companies (Reserve Bank) Directions, 2016) does not have any CIC. - (xvii) The Company has not incurred any cash losses in the current financial year as well as the immediately preceding financial year. - (xviii) There has been no resignation of the statutory auditors during the year.
 Accordingly, reporting under clause 3(xviii) of the Order is not applicable to the Company. - According to the information and explanations given to me and on the basis of the financial ratios, ageing and expected dates of realisation of financial assets and payment of financial liabilities, other information in the financial statements, my knowledge of the plans of the Board of Directors and management and based on my examination of the evidence supporting the assumptions, nothing has come to my attention, which causes me to believe that any material uncertainty exists as on the date of the audit report indicating that Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
 I, however, state that this is not an assurance as to the future viability of the company.
-I further state that my reporting is based on the facts up to the date of the audit report and I neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due. - According to the information and explanations given to me, the Company does not fulfill the criteria as specified under section 135(1) of the Act read with the Companies (Corporate Social Responsibility Policy) Rules, 2014 and accordingly, reporting under clause 3(xx) of the Order is not applicable to the Company. - (xxi) The reporting under clause 3(xxi) of the Order is not applicable in respect of audit of standalone financial statements of the Company.
+I further state that my reporting is based on the facts up to the date of the audit report and I neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due. - (xx) According to the information and explanations given to me, the Company does not fulfill the criteria as specified under section 135(1) of the Act read with the Companies (Corporate Social Responsibility Policy) Rules, 2014 and accordingly, reporting under clause 3(xx) of the Order is not applicable to the Company. - (xxi) The reporting under clause 3(xxi) of the Order is not applicable in respect of audit of standalone financial statements of the Company.
 Accordingly, no comment has been included in respect of said clause under this report.

-Firm registration number 018701)
+Firm registration number:018701N